viking2917/spacy-services/README.md

 <a href="https://explosion.ai"><img src="https://explosion.ai/assets/img/logo.svg" width="125" height="125" align="right" /></a>

+(my updates to displacy to use latest Spacy and associated changes, and augment the return payload for entities)

 # spaCy REST services

 This repository includes REST microservices for various spaCy-related tasks.
 The